DevelopIntelligenceBoulder/microbloglite-capstone-starter/README.md

 [Register Page]()

 ### Post Page
-- Allows users to see post and like them.
+- Allows users to see post.
+- Allows you to like or dislike a post.
+- Allows you to delete your post.
 [Post Page]()

 ### Profile View Page